 Once your child is using lots of single words (50+ words, around 18-24 months of age) it is time for you to start speaking in 2-3 word sentences.
 Children learn how to construct sentences from Mum and Dad, so why not simplify your language and show them exactly how to combine 2-3 words?

-As with the previous techniques, you should aim to build on your child’s interests at the time.
-The technique of ‘building on your child’s words’ simply means taking your child’s single word and adding a bit more information.
+As with the previous techniques, start with your child’s interests .
+Take your child’s single word and add a bit more information.
 For example, if your child points to a cat and says ‘kitty’, you could respond with ‘Oh!
 White kitty.
 Kitty is sleeping.’
 In this instance you have given your child a few more words that they can use to talk about the cat: a colour (white) and an action (sleeping).
 These words will be interesting to your child in this moment, because he has shown interest in the cat.
 You have also shown your child how to combine these words to make a short sentence.